Flight Simulator 2004 is Microsoft's Flight and Simulation game with a release date in 1984.

 - Your gaming machine's IP address.

-- A list of TCP and UDP ports that need to be forwarded.
+- The TCP and UDP ports to forward.

-The easiest way to locate your router's IP address is to run our free Router Detector utility.
+The easiest way to navigate to your router's IP address is to run our free Router Detector utility.
 It's a part of the Network Utilities suite of tools and it's completely free to use.

 How To Forward Ports

 Don't have time?
 Use our Network Utilities software.
 It's the fastest way to both open and close ports in your router.
 Of you can do it manually if you want.

 The general process for forwarding a port is:

 - Open a web browser and navigate to your router's IP address.

 - Put the IP address of your computer or gaming console in the applicable box in your router.